Duesenberg

-Duesenberg Automobile and Motors Company, Inc. was an American racing and luxury automobile manufacturer founded in Indianapolis, Indiana, by brothers Fred and August Duesenberg in 1920.
+Duesenberg Automobile & Motors Company, Inc. was an American racing and luxury automobile manufacturer founded in Indianapolis, Indiana, by brothers Fred and August Duesenberg in 1920.
 The company is known for popularizing the straight-eight engine and four-wheel hydraulic brakes.
 A Duesenberg car was the first American car to win a Grand Prix race, winning the 1921 French Grand Prix.
-Duesenbergs won the Indianapolis 500 in 1924, 1925, and 1927.
+Duesenbergs won the Indianapolis 500 in 1922 (when eight of the top ten finishers were Duesenbergs), 1924, 1925 and 1927.
 Transportation executive Errett Lobban Cord acquired the Duesenberg corporation in 1926.
 The company was sold and dissolved in 1937.
+It was the only automotive company to go bankrupt in the Great Depression and not be rescued by the US government, largely a political move due to New Deal policies avoiding the imagery of helping the richest, despite Duesenberg being the largest employer in Indianapolis at the time.